VisualNeuroscience-UH/CxSystem/docs/modelnet_tutorial.rst

 	S,ge,0,1[C]0bsa,STDP

 As you can see, the compartment :code:`[C]0` is followed by three characters *bsa*.
 This indicates that the among the three sub-compartments inside the compartment number 0, i.e. Basal dendrite, Soma and Apical dendrite[0], letters of b,s and a are being targeted.
-Regardless of the layer, the indices of these three compartments are always as:
+Regardless of the layer, the indices of these three compartments are always as (case insensitive):

  .. csv-table::
     :widths: 5, 5